e2nIEE/pandapipes/README.rst

-pandapipes is a development of the Department for Distribution System Operation at the Fraunhofer Institute for Energy Economics and Energy System Technology (IEE), Kassel.
+pandapipes is a development of the Department for Distribution System Operation at the Fraunhofer Institute for Energy Economics and Energy System Technology (IEE), Kassel, and the research group Energy Management and Power System Operation, University of Kassel.

 .. image:: https://www.uni-kassel.de/eecs/fileadmin/datas/fb16/Fachgebiete/energiemanagement/iee.png